cybroslabs/ouro-api-shared/gen/markdown/service-device-data-apiservice.md

 ## ListDeviceDataInfo

-Retrieves a pagianted list of device data info based on the specified criteria.
+Retrieves a paginated list of device data info based on the specified criteria.
 The page size and page number (zero-based) can be defined in the request.
 The device data info stores various metadata, such as the period of the regular profiles or the timestamp of the last stored value.

 ```proto
 ListDeviceDataInfo(io.clbs.openhes.models.common.ListSelector) returns (io.clbs.openhes.models.acquisition.ListOfDeviceDataInfo)